TheRealBurgersNFries/CamerAzure/README.md

 - Postmates - deliver that picture (to us?)

-- Social need - Helping police with mugshots by taking a picture and printing/sending it out???
+- Social need - Blackmail

-- Punniest name - "CamerAWS"
+- Punniest name - "CamerAzure"

-##The equipment we have are:
+###The equipment we have are:

 - Many Arduinos (UNO, Mega 2560, Nano, Pro Mini - Jackie, Jon)